 You may have noticed some changes in your teen.
-The group of friends he or she is running with spells trouble.
+Maybe the group of friends they are running around with these days is trouble.
 While you want to help, your teen shuts you out.
+Perhaps you are suspicious of a substance abuse problem.
 If this sounds similar to what you’re going through, it’s time to look more closely at addiction counselling.
+Venture Academy provides drug and alcohol treatment for teens in Canada.
+Contact us at 866.762.2211 to learn how we can help you and your teen.

 What Goes on at Addiction Counselling?